srl-ethz/dexterity_from_jacobian/README.md

 1. set good-looking "writing" hand pose manually by adjusting the **Control** sliders in the MuJoCo GUI (ignore the pen for now)
     - once you're satisfied, "Copy state" from the GUI and fill in the `ctrl` fields for your keyframe
 1. move the pen into the hand- the pen can be moved kinematically by pausing, double clicking the pen, and dragging it while pressing ctrl (right drag to rotate, left drag to move)
-1. adjust the pen's grip in the hand- be patient!
+1. adjust the pen's grip in the hand (by going back and forth between modifying the **Control** sliders and pausing & moving the pen kinematically)
-1. finally, "Copy Pose" again and paste both the `ctrl` and `qpod` fields to your keyframe (don't copy the `time` field, the time is used to detect resets in the code)
+1. "Copy Pose" again and paste both the `ctrl` and `qpod` fields to your keyframe (don't copy the `time` field, the time is used to detect resets in the code), so that the robot and pen take the correct pose the moment the keyframe is loaded.

+### make the controller script `sim_<your robot>.py`

+1. make the sim script for your robot - use `sim_wuji_hand_2.py` as reference.
+1. you may have try around a lot to adjust parameters like the robot & pen pose and control params until you get a combination that works- be patient!